MrTechnical77/retro-adsb-radar-rtlsdr/README.md

 **Radar behaviour**
 - **Animated sweep** — rotating sweep line paints contacts as it passes, just like real radar; contacts fade between sweeps over a configurable persistence window
-- **Aircraft trails** — direction/speed trail lines on each contact, length proportional to speed; configurable or disableable from `config.ini`
-- **Military highlighting** — contacts whose ICAO hex prefix matches a configurable list blink red and are always labelled, regardless of zoom level

 **Data sources**
 - **dump1090 auto-start** — the app launches and manages dump1090 automatically; no separate setup required; closing the app stops it cleanly